 - Touché: Jake when he apologizes to Johnny at the end of the movie.Jake: I know you weren't the one who got Penny in trouble.Johnny: Yeah.Jake: When I'm wrong, I say I'm wrong.

-- In one of her few scenes with genuine emotional depth, Lisa implies that she has felt like this for some time, and gloats that Baby is in this position now.
+- The Un-Favourite: In one of her few scenes with genuine emotional depth, Lisa implies that she has felt like this for some time, and gloats that Baby is in this position now.

 - Watching the Reflection Undress: While driving back from their dance performance, Johnny watches Baby change via the car's rearview mirror.

 - You Have to Believe Me!: When Johnny was accused of theft, Baby tries to tell everyone it wasn't Johnny without revealing that she was sleeping with him.
 None of them take her word for it.Baby: I know Johnny didn't take Moe's wallet.

 Baby: I can't tell you.
 But please just trust me!